foxy13899/password_manager/README.md

 python password_manager.py
 ```

 On first launch, you'll be prompted to set a master password.
-This is required to access your stored credentials in future sessions.
+You'll need to access your stored credentials in future sessions.

 ---